MikeMcQuaid/mikemcquaid.com/_posts/2023-04-04-some-financial-advice.md

 ### Small business

-- Prefer recurring monthly payments over one-off payments.
+- Prefer recurring monthly payments from customers over one-off payments.
   This should be set up with standing orders, direct debits or automated credit card billing.
 - Inversely, choose one-off business expenses rather than recurring ones.
   Your cash flow can be badly harmed by too many recurring expenses.